2015–16 Dayton Flyers women's basketball team

-The 2015–16 Dayton Flyers women's basketball team will represent the University of Dayton during the 2015–16 college basketball season.
-The Flyers, led by thirteenth year head coach Jim Jabir.
-The Flyers are members of the Atlantic 10 Conference and play their home games at the University of Dayton Arena.
+The 2015–16 Dayton Flyers women's basketball team represented the University of Dayton during the 2015–16 college basketball season.
+The Flyers, led by thirteenth year head coach Jim Jabir, were members of the Atlantic 10 Conference and played their home games at the University of Dayton Arena.
 They finished the season 14–15, 7–9 in A-10 play to finish in eighth place.
 They lost in the second round of the A-10 women's tournament to George Mason.
-They were invited to the Women's National Invitation Tournament where they lost to WKU in the first round.
+They were invited to the Women's National Invitation Tournament, where they lost to WKU in the first round.

 2015–16 media

 Dayton Flyers Sports Network

 The Dayton Flyers Sports Network will broadcast Flyers games off of their athletic website, DaytonFlyers.com, with Shane White on the call.
 Most home games will also be featured on the A-10 Digital Network.
 Select games will be televised.